joncursi/cheddur-whitepaper/whitepaper.md

 # FAQ

+0. Scam projects?
+  * Not our decision.
+Our goal is to be factually complete.
+We focus on listing new and interesting cryptocurrency projects based on user demand and the *facts* that we find on the Internet.
+It is up to the Cheddur community to decide.
+0. Sybil attack?
+    * Even if restrictions are enacted at the account level to prevent a user from reviewing the same project more than once, these restrictions can generally be overcome through Sybil attacks.
 1. How to prevent malicious voting?
     * Your votes have minimum weight by default
     * Voting power is based on the balance of vested coins in your account